karli2000/saveme/README.md

 A Chrome extension that lets you right-click any image on any website and save it directly to your OneDrive folder.
 The source URL and datetime are embedded in both the filename and the image metadata.

+## Chrome Store

+This extension is available in the [Chrome Store](https://chromewebstore.google.com/detail/saveme/gmingjkfncbmgeopofipdemlcjdjdlmg)

 ## Features

 - **One-click saving** - Right-click any image → "SaveMe" → Done